skjolber/sesseltjonna-csv/README.md

 # History

+ - 1.0.23: Allow for access to the underlying buffer, for error correction purposes - see issue #38.
  - 1.0.22: Parse first line of dynamic parser with static parser.
  - 1.0.21: Make CsvReader AutoCloseable.
 Remove (unused) ASM dependencies from static parser.
 Bump dependencies
  - 1.0.20: Fix AbstractCsvReader; better names and EOF fix.